doc4d/docs/docs/Users/handling_users_groups.md

 ## Assigning group access

-Groups can be assigned access privileges to specific parts or features of the application:
+Groups are assigned access privileges to specific parts or features of the application:

 - Design and Runtime Explorer access,
 - HTTP server,